 Pachypodium succulentum (Jacq.)
 Sweet

-Common names: thick foot, kambroo (Eng.); bergkambroo, bobbejaankambroo, ystervarkkambroo, dikvoet (Afr.)
+Common names: star-flower thick-foot, porcupine-kambroo (Eng.); bergkambroo, bobbejaankambroo, bobbejaankos, ystervarkkambroo, ystervarkkos, dikvoet (Afr.)

 A slow-growing shrublet characterized by its unusual thickened, underground, water-storing, tuberous stem, which helps the plant to survive during drought periods.
 It is able to grow at subzero temperatures in winter.

 Pachypodium succulentum is a dwarf shrub, which grows 0.6 to 1 m tall, depending on the climate and conditions of the area.
 The stem is swollen at the base and turnip-shaped, up to ± 200 mm in diameter, and half buried.
 It produces several branches which grow between 150–600 mm long.

 The narrow, dark green leaves are alternate, about 20–60 mm long and 10 mm broad, hairy underneath, with recurved margins.
 The leaves are borne towards the tips of the branches, among brownish spines, 10 mm to 20 mm long.
 The spines are modified stipules at the base of the leaves, and persist after the leaves have fallen.
 It has 3 spines, 2 are nearly equal in size, and one is smaller.